-Gideon Olmsted, a Connecticut sea captain, departed Hartford and put to sea in Dec.
-1777 with a cargo of horses, onions, tobacco, barrel hoops and bricks.
-His destination aboard his ship the Seaflower was Guadalupe.
+Gideon Olmsted, a Connecticut sea captain, departed Hartford and put to sea in December 1777 with a cargo of horses, onions, tobacco, barrel hoops and bricks.
+He sailed his ship, the Seaflower, to Guadaloupe.
 There he off-loaded his wares and took on a cargo of molasses, coffee, tea and salt.
-But on his return trip to Connecticut, in April of 1778, his vessel was intercepted and seized by the British warship Weir.
+But on his return trip to Connecticut, in April of 1778, the British warship Weir seized the Seaflower.

-Olmsted’s crew was held prisoner on board British ships and taken to Haiti.
+After the British seized Seaflower, they held Olmsted and his crew on board ships and took them to Jamaica.
 After a short stay in a jail, Olmsted was released at liberty.
 His captors had taken all his valuables and left him with only the clothes on his back.

-In August, 1778 Olmsted was put aboard the British merchant vessel Active, along with three other prisoners brought on to work aboard the ship and sail it to New York under Captain John Underwood.
-Under the protection of a 20-gun British vessel, Glasgow, and two warships, the Active joined a convoy departing Haiti.
+They set sail for New York from Haiti under Capt.
+John Underwood in a convoy bringing supplies to loyalists and British troops.
+The Active had the protection of a 20-gun British vessel, Glasgow, and two warships.
 Also in the convoy was the Seaflower, sailing for New York under its new British captain.

 The Active made its way up the Atlantic Coast, approaching the Virginia shore.
 A friendly British privateer with 16 guns pulled alongside the Active with a dire warning.
-The British had left Philadelphia and the waters around the city were teeming with American privateers.
+The British had left Philadelphia and the waters around the city teemed with American privateers.

 If the Active saw any sail at all, the captain could be certain it was an unfriendly privateer because the British had blocked any vessels from leaving New York harbor.
 Further, he warned, an encounter with a British warship would prove equally unfriendly.
 The British were capturing any seamen they found and pressing them into service aboard British vessels.

 Victory for Gideon Olmsted